learnk8s/learnk8s.io/src/microsAuthentication/content.md

 root@curl:/#
 ```

-Inside the shell session, you should export a few variables to issue a request.
+Inside the shell session, you should export a few variables before issuing any request.

 First up, let's export the `APISERVER` variable pointing to the Kubernetes API.